-The Diplomat book of business was very difficult and expensive for the Debtor to integrate into its business.
+The Diplomat book of business was very difficult and expensive for Restore Health Pharmacy, LLC to integrate into its business.
 By their very nature, compounded drugs are one-offs: individualized drugs prepared one at a time for specific patients.
-The Debtor took pride in being able to say that not once in the thirty-plus-year history of its business did it or its predecessor Madison Pharmacy Associates ever have an untoward drug event of any kind.
-The Debtor maintained more than the industry ratio of pharmacists (to prescriptions filled) on staff, cutting-edge technology, and an extensive compliance program designed to ensure compliance with all of the various regulatory requirements the highly regulated pharmaceutical industry faces.
+Restore Health Pharmacy, LLC took pride in being able to say that not once in the thirty-plus-year history of its business did it or its predecessor Madison Pharmacy Associates ever have an untoward drug event of any kind.
+Restore Health Pharmacy, LLC maintained more than the industry ratio of pharmacists (to prescriptions filled) on staff, cutting-edge technology, and an extensive compliance program designed to ensure compliance with all of the various regulatory requirements the highly regulated pharmaceutical industry faces.
 The personnel who fill prescriptions are well-compensated pharmacists (typically earning in the low six figures) and pharmacy technicians.
-As the Debtor's staff worked overtime in the fall of 2015 to integrate the Diplomat book of business into its own, and the Debtor found it necessary to hire additional staff, it became increasingly apparent that achieving economies of scale and making a profit would be extremely difficult where compliance needs dictated substantial individual work by well-paid, skilled people.
+As the Restore Health Pharmacy, LLC staff worked overtime in the fall of 2015 to integrate the Diplomat book of business into its own, and found it necessary to hire additional staff, it became increasingly apparent that achieving economies of scale and making a profit would be extremely difficult where compliance needs dictated substantial individual work by well-paid, skilled people.

-The Debtor was unable to return to profitability by absorbing the Diplomat book of business.
-In October, 2015, the Debtor stopped accepting new prescriptions and began winding down its operations.
-On November 16, 2015, the Debtor and its affiliates Restore Holdings, LLC, Belvidere, and TCS, filed voluntary petitions commencing jointly administered Chapter 11 cases in the United States Bankruptcy Court for the Western District of Wisconsin.
+Restore Health Pharmacy, LLC was unable to return to profitability by absorbing the Diplomat book of business.
+In October, 2015, it stopped accepting new prescriptions and began winding down its operations.
+On November 16, 2015, the Debtor and its affiliates Restore Health Pharmacy, LLC, Belvidere, and TCS, filed voluntary petitions commencing jointly administered Chapter 11 cases in the United States Bankruptcy Court for the Western District of Wisconsin.